-Customize the Mac OS X Login Screen
+How to Customize the Mac OS X Login Screen in Snow Leopard, Tiger, etc

-After several hundred times of logging into your Mac you may be tired of looking at the same old login screen.
-Maybe you’d like to have a customized login screen for your school or employer’s workstations.
 Forget the $10 programs that automate the process, we’ll show you how to customize the login screen entirely on your own, for free.
 It’s not as difficult as you might think, and it’s a fun way to personalize your Mac a bit more.
 Be sure to check out the screenshot below for an example of the results.

 Changing the Login Screen Apple Logo in 10.4 and before